Abraham-Felix/Abraham-Felix/README.md

 💼 Experience working with diverse teams on exciting projects.
 🌟 A dedication to keeping up with the latest trends and technologies.

+Tech:

+Vue3, Vue2, Nuxt3, Nuxt2, Javascript ES6+, Typescript, Ruby on Rails.

+UI:

+Vuetify, ionic, Bootstrap.

+Tools:

+Github, Git, Figma, Visual Basic, Atom, Google Workspace, AdobeXD, Corel.

+App deployment services:

+Netlify, Heroku, Digital Ocean.

+DB:

+Postgres, Firebase.

 💼 Why Hire Me:
-I'm not just seeking a job; I'm open to being part of a team where we can learn, innovate, collaborate, motivate, design, and bring amazing web experiences to life 💗.
+I'm not just seeking a job; I'm open to being part of a team where we can learn, innovate, collaborate, motivate, design, and bring amazing web experiences to life.
 Whether it's a responsive website or an interactive SPA, I'm ready to code it with enthusiasm and creativity.

 🚀 Let's Connect:
 If you know of any opportunities or if you're interested in collaborating, I'd love to connect and discuss further possibilities.
-Feel free to reach out via direct message or email at apesyntax@gmail.com or even whats app to my number 638-113-4196. 😁
+Feel free to reach out via direct message or email at apesyntax@gmail.com or even whats app to my number 638-113-4196.

 🙏 Gratitude:
 Thank you so much for your attention, and interest.
 Your assistance in spreading the word is immensely appreciated 🦾.
 Let's create remarkable web solutions together!